 Alabama Man Convicted Of Attempting To Entice A Minor To Engage In Sexual Activity And Traveling To Florida To Have Sex With A Minor

-GAINESVILLE, FLORIDA – Eugene A. Light, 74, of Bronson, Florida, was sentenced to seven years in federal prison for receipt of child pornography after pleading guilty on January 18, 2022.
-The sentence was announced by Jason R. Coody, United States Attorney for the Northern District of Florida.
+GAINESVILLE, FLORIDA –Travonta Deangelo Rivers, 34, of Gainesville, Florida, was sentenced to 292 months in federal prison following his conviction on two counts of receipt of child pornography.
+Jason R. Coody, United States Attorney for the Northern District of Florida, announced the sentenced.

-Light's prison sentence will be followed by a lifetime of supervised release.
-He will also be required to pay $39,000.00 in restitution, register as a sex offender, and be subject to all sex offender conditions.
+Rivers’ prison sentence will be followed by 20 years of supervised release.
+He will also be required to register as a sex offender and will be subject to sex offender conditions.

-The case was investigated by the Homeland Security Investigations and the Levy County Sheriff’s Office and the North Florida Internet Crimes Against Children Task Force.
+This conviction was a result from the collaborative investigation of Homeland Security Investigations, the Gainesville Police Department, the Alachua County Sheriff’s Office, and the St. John’s County Sheriff’s Office as part of the North Florida Internet Crimes Against Children (ICAC) Task Force.
 Assistant United States Attorney Frank Williams prosecuted the case.

 The United States Attorney's Office for the Northern District of Florida is one of 94 offices that serve as the nation’s principal litigators under the direction of the Attorney General.
 To access public court documents online, please visit the U.S. District Court for the Northern District of Florida website.
 For more information about the United States Attorney’s Office, Northern District of Florida, visit http://www.justice.gov/usao/fln/index.html.